vinstic-myshell/myshell-doc-en/product-manual/chat-and-language-learning.md

 Give me five random words, and use them all in one sentence.

-These features may be implemented in future robot menus or through custom robot modes.
+These features may be implemented in future robot menus or possibly through custom robot modes.